tonikelope/megadown/README.md

 # megadown

-Bash script for download files from mega.co.nz and megacrypter
+Bash script for download files from mega.nz and megacrypter clones

 ## Features